What is Lupus?

 Lupus Signs & Symptoms

-Lupus can and often affects many different systems in the body, and therefore, if you do have lupus, the symptoms and signs that you may experience will depend heavily on which part of the body is being affected by the disease, but here is a thorough yet abbreviated list;
+Lupus can and often affects many different systems in the body, and therefore, if you do have lupus, the symptoms and signs that you may experience will depend heavily on which part of the body is being affected by the disease.

 - Brain and Nervous System: Persistent and unusual headaches, memory loss, or confusion, sometimes called a ‘brain fog’.

 - Lungs: Lupus can damage the lungs through pleurisy and pneumonitis (inflammation), or pulmonary emboli, resulting in shortness of breath and pain in the chest from deep breathing.

 - Renal System: About half of systemic lupus erythematosus (SLE) patients will develop some form of kidney inflammation, called lupus nephritis.
 This inflammation can lead to kidney failure, but like most lupus symptoms the effect on the kidneys is quite variable and hard to predict.
 Increased protein (showing as blood) in the urine, swelling of the feet and legs, and high blood pressure can be indicators that the kidneys may be affected.

 - Eyes: Lupus can damage nerves and blood vessels in the eye, leading to dry or puffy eyes (this is also a common symptom in Sjogren’s syndrome), and increasing sensitivity to light.

 - Mouth: Sores inside the mouth are a common symptom of lupus.